Abhoryo/APYJsFormValidationBundle/Resources/doc/twig_function.md

 Twig function
 ==========================

-The twig function JSFV generate the script and returns the path of the script inside a script balise.
+The twig function JSFV generates the script and returns the path of the script inside a script tag.

 ```jinja
 {{ JSFV(form) }}